;

 Master's Project — 3-12 credits

-Students pursuing the MA--EED must complete a capstone project for 3, 6, or 12 credits.
+Students pursuing the English Education MA may complete a work sample for 0 credits, or a capstone project for 3, 6, or 12 credits.
 The specific credit weight of ENG 697 depends on the scope and type of the proposed project and must be approved by the Project Committee Chair before registration.
 Students choosing a 12-credit project must make a public presentation of the project before an audience of students and faculty.

-The MA-EED Project may take one of the following formats:
+The English Education MA Project may take one of the following formats:

 • A single-topic research project